chinhonnang0000/intermod/README.md

 - Diamond Ore mod (intm_dioremod) Tech trees reworks.
 - Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working form the oroginal one.
 - Exhiber techs and their tree, and the enemy base from the previous version.
-- germanium extractor mender in intm_main system tier 5.
-- intm_tantria maps remake, tanks, new turrets, large zinc walls, 50Cu-50Ni alloy tiers, 2 tiers of power generators,
+- intm_tantria maps remake, tanks, new turrets, 50Cu-50Ni alloy tiers, 2 tiers of power generators,

-Currebt bugs
+Current bugs
-- Mor to be found and fixed.
+- More to be found and fixed.

 proposed furhter content for the wip sub-mods.